-Vuforia’s recognition and tracking capabilities can be applied to a variety of images and objects made up of planar surfaces.
+Vuforia’s recognition and tracking capabilities can be used on a variety of images and objects.

 Image Targets are flat images, such as print media and product packaging.

-Multi-Targets are created using more than one Image Target and can be arranged into regular geometric shapes (e.g. boxes) or other arbitrary arrangements of planar surfaces.
+Multi-Targets are created using more than one Image Target and can be arranged into regular geometric shapes (e.g. boxes) or in any arbitrary arrangement of planar surfaces.

 Frame Markers provide 512 numerically encoded markers that can be used with any image.
 Markers may be small and you can detect and track several of them simultaneously.